SiddhantaGupta/windows-workspaces/README.md

 # windows-workspaces

 An AutoHotkey script for Windows that lets a user switch between virtual desktops with similar keybinds as i3wm.
-It also provides other features, such as auto creating n number of workspaces on startup (default: 10, like in i3wm), customizing the key combinations, creation/deletion of desktops by hotkey, etc. (see Hotkeys section below).
+It also provides other features, such as auto creating n number of workspaces on startup (default: 10, like in i3wm), swapping windows between monitors (dual monitor only), customizing the key combinations etc. (see Hotkeys section below).

 ## Hotkeys